 These are the people who have normal T4 levels but low T3 and Low Free T3 levels, Low T3/Rt3 ratio.
 If you remember your thyroid makes T4 inactive and T3 active form.
 The downside for some of you who are autoimmune and are poor converters is that if you go into a hyperthyroid state while you are taking T3 Thyroid replacement (lets say Cytomel or dare I say Armour) you could be over medicated with T3.

 If this happens you will feel anxiety, heart palpitations, Insomnia, inward trembling, sweats and you might experience weight loss.
 So again if this is you, you might find that T4 synthetic replacement is best.

 In bringing this video to a close, (I know we covered a ton of information), and I hope you made it to the end, the best thyroid hormone for each patient can only be determined by a full thyroid work-up, followed by trial and error of different types of replacement medications.

 The Most Important Video You Will ever watch on thyroid Function and How Functional Medicine Helps Those suffering with Thyroid Disease.

-I encourage you to watch my video titled “10 steps to supporting your thyroid naturally”, watch my video titled “Why do I feel worse when I take my Thyroid medications” and watch my video titled “Reverse T3 and Holistic Thyroid treatment”
+I encourage you to watch my video titled “10 steps to supporting your thyroid naturally”, watch my video titled “Why do I feel worse when I take my Thyroid medications” and watch my video titled “10 reasons your thyroid medication stopped working”

 Our Personal Thyroid Recovery Program Customized to the Individual.
 NO cookie cutter approaches.